Ban-Zhan/ComplexHeatmap-reference/book/03-heatmap_annotations.md

 ## Empty annotation {#empty-annotation}

 `anno_empty()` is a place holder where nothing is drawn.
-Later use-defined graphics can be added by `decorate_annotation()` function.
+Later user-defined graphics can be added by `decorate_annotation()` function.